ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-overview.md

 * Notifications, alerts, and patch recalls for ESXi 5.5 and ESXi 6.x hosts.
 * Metadata about upgrades for virtual appliances.

 VUM supports the recall of patches for hosts that are running ESXi 5.0 or later.
 A patch is recalled if the released patch has problems or potential issues.
-After you scan the hosts in your VMware vCenter Server on {{site.data.keyword.cloud}} instance, VUM alerts you if the recalled patch is installed on a certain host.
+After you scan the hosts in your VMware vCenter Server instance, VUM alerts you if the recalled patch is installed on a certain host.
 Recalled patches cannot be installed on hosts with VUM.
 VUM also deletes all the recalled patches from the patch repository.
 After a patch fix the problem is released, VUM downloads the new patch to its patch repository.
 If you have installed the problematic patch, VUM notifies you that a fix was released and prompts you to apply the new patch.

 The VUM client interface provides two main views:
 *	Administration View